bloom-housing/ui-seeds/README.md

 # Seeds – Component Library for Bloom

-This package serves as the home of [Bloom](https://www.exygy.com/housing)'s core UI components, meant to be imported from one or more Bloom applications.
+This package serves as the home of [Bloom](https://www.exygy.com/housing)'s core UI components, meant to be imported from within various applications.
 Seeds supersedes Bloom's previous "ui-components" package.

 Seeds is built using TypeScript, React, and Sass.
 It uses Storybook for concrete component examples and Jest for testing.